U.S. retail stocks drop after Black Friday disappoints Wall Street

-SAN FRANCISCO (Reuters) - Shares of beleaguered retailers dropped on Monday after holiday shopping at brick-and-mortar stores got off to a lackluster start on Thanksgiving and Black Friday.
+SAN FRANCISCO, Nov 30 (Reuters) - Shares of beleaguered retailers dropped on Monday after holiday shopping at brick-and-mortar stores got off to a lackluster start on Thanksgiving and Black Friday.

 For the year, Macy’s stock has now plummeted 41 percent while Nordstrom is down 24 percent, reflecting a consumer shift away from discretionary items like designer-label clothes and cosmetics and toward online spending and merchandise including smartphones, televisions and home goods.

-Even online shopping heavyweight Amazon.com Inc (AMZN.O), which should benefit from the Internet shopping trend, was down 0.4 percent at $670.38.
+Even online shopping heavyweight Amazon.com Inc, which should benefit from the Internet shopping trend, was down 0.4 percent at $670.38.

 “In the short term, players are saying ‘Hey, this is not what I positioned myself for,'” said Frank Davis, director of sales and trading at LEK Securities in New York.
 “They thought maybe we’d get a bit of a pop, but that hasn’t happened.”